Surrey, British Columbia: Agriculture

 Farming has strongly been attached to the economic well-being of Surrey, as the city of Surrey itself fostered and cemented a robust culture of farming.
-Approximately a third of Surrey's land is preserved and designated as farmland that is utilized for the local production of food to cater the city's growing population as well as increasing employment opportunities via the creation of local jobs.
-Agriculture continues to invigorate Surrey's economy employing 3300 people or 1.6 percent of Surrey's overall labour force.
-Manufacturing is also a highly diversified sector where products are produced for developed and emerging industries that range from the cutting of lumber for various BC logging firms to constructing wind turbines as many Surrey-based environmental firms are capitalizing on the city's initiatives for the clean energy sector.
+Approximately a third of Surrey's land is preserved and designated as farmland that is utilized for the local production of food to cater the city's growing population and increasing employment opportunities via the creation of local jobs.
+In 2015, agriculture employed 3,300 people, or 1.6 percent of Surrey's overall labour force.

+Manufacturing

+Manufacturing is also a highly diversified sector.
+Lumber is cut for BC logging firms.
+Wind turbines are produced for the clean energy sector.

 Health care

 The health sector makes a significant contribution to Surrey's economy.
 Surrey is home to almost 900 health-related businesses where major focuses in several life science sub-sectors that include infectious diseases, marine bio-science, neuroscience, oncology and regenerative medicine.
-Surrey Memorial Hospital is the second largest employer in the City of Surrey with an annual operating budget of $149.2 million while the health care organization, Fraser Health employs more than 4,100 people and an additional 350 active physicians at SMH.
-Due to population growth in the region, a new hospital in Surrey is planned to be built in Cloverdale; it is projected to be completed in 2026.
+Surrey Memorial Hospital is the second largest employer in the City of Surrey with an annual operating budget of $149.2 million.
+Fraser Health, overseeing healthcare in the region, employs more than 4,100 people and an additional 350 active physicians at SMH.
+Due to population growth in the region, a new hospital in Surrey is planned to be built in Cloverdale; in 2021, it was projected to be completed in 2026.

-Technology

-Although not as large as Vancouver's technology sector, Surrey also has an emerging tech sector with a highly anticipated incubator that will potentially act as a base to jump-start ideas into various start-up companies from local innovators, inventors, investors and entrepreneurs.

 Government and politics

 Surrey is governed by the elected Surrey City Council comprising a mayor and eight councillors.
-As of the October 15, 2022, election, the mayor is Brenda Locke and city councillors are Linda Annis, Harry Bains, (Note: No relation to the provincial MLA of the same name from Surrey-Newton) Mike Bose, Doug Elford, Gordon Hepner, Pardeep Kooner, Mandeep Nagra, and Rob Stutt.
+As of the October 15, 2022, election, the mayor is Brenda Locke.
+City councillors are Linda Annis, Harry Bains, (Note: No relation to the provincial MLA of the same name from Surrey-Newton) Mike Bose, Doug Elford, Gordon Hepner, Pardeep Kooner, Mandeep Nagra, and Rob Stutt.

 In 2004, when Gurmant Grewal's wife Nina was elected to parliament, they became the first married couple to serve Canadian parliament concurrently.
 Following the 2015 federal election, the Liberal Party of Canada won three of Surrey's four seats in the House of Commons of Canada.
 Conservative MP Dianne Watts resigned her South Surrey—White Rock seat in 2017 to compete for the leadership of the BC Liberal Party.
 In the subsequent 2017 by-election, the Liberal candidate Gordie Hogg defeated former Conservative MP and federal cabinet minister Kerry-Lynne Findlay.